GSA-TTS/atj-platform/documents/adr/0005-build-system.md

 A [pnpm](https://pnpm.io/) workspace will be utilized.
 Workspaces are a standard method of organizing multiple interdependent [node.js](https://nodejs.org/) packages in a single repository. pnpm offers efficient package management and well-implemented workspaces.

 [Turborepo](https://turbo.build/) will be leveraged to managed efficient builds.
 In a multi-project workspace, tracking interdependencies between packages is required.
-Turborepo implements an efficient caching system and executing engine that leads to efficient and developer-friend builds.
+Turborepo implements an efficient caching system and execution engine that leads to efficient and developer-friend builds.

 ## Consequences

-Reasoning about dependencies will be enhanced with explicit packages per module.
-Additionally, dependencies will be modularized with in a manner that makes it easy to lift and shift the code to another location with a pnpm workspace.
+Reasoning about dependencies will be enhanced due to each module having an explicit package.
+Additionally, dependencies will be modularized in a manner that makes it easy to lift and shift the code to another location.
 Lastly, developer efficiency will be enhanced by the fast builds provided by Turborepo.